Can lawyers who fight against prosecutor misconduct make a difference?

 Unfair and inflammatory argument is common tactic used by prosecutors across the nation, even by prosecutors here in Columbus, Ohio.
 However, the use of unfair computer-generated visual aids in argument is a fairly new twist on the decades old tactic.

-Over the past two years, on at least 10 occasions appellate courts have reversed convictions in criminal cases due to improper argument presented by prosecutors in PowerPoint presentations.
+Over the past two years, on at least 10 occasions, appellate courts have reversed convictions in criminal cases due to prosecutor misconduct.
+These include improper argument presented by prosecutors in PowerPoint presentations.
 Much more often, however, appellate courts merely take note of the improper argument, but nevertheless uphold the convictions.

 The Marshall Project has also written persuasively about why improper “visual advocacy” by prosecutors needs to be attacked at the trial court level by Columbus defense counsel.
 This type of improper “visual advocacy” occurs every day in Columbus courtrooms.

-The best lawyers fight hard to prevent this kind of misconduct.
+The best lawyers fight hard to prevent this kind of prosecutor misconduct.
 The mediocre ones don’t.
-It’s why anyone accused of being on the wrong side of the law in Columbus needs to retain the best criminal defense attorney he or she can find.
+It’s why anyone accused of criminal wrong doing in Columbus needs to retain the best criminal defense attorney he or she can find.

 The only true way you can tell the difference between the best and the mediocre is to look at how well they’ve performed in the courtroom — how often do they win, and are they willing to share that record of wins with you.Related Posts